Muddanak/axum-bits/README.md

-start       | basic Axum server responders  | Demo of Axum Response extractors  | Demo of Axum Extractor state       | Demo of how to send a state of data with the server state-modification | Demo of how to modify the state inside of the server with Arc and Mutex
+start       | basic Axum server responders  | Demo of Axum Response extractors  | Demo of Axum Extractor htmlfile    | Demo of serving a static HTML file with tower_http state       | Demo of how to send a state of data with the server state-modification | Demo of how to modify the state inside of the server with Arc and Mutex